·

 Just like you guys, at the moment, I’m working hard on improving my lettering skills and learning all I can about it.

-Be sure to scroll until the end to get some lettering freebies!
+Be sure to scroll until the end to get some lettering freebies and more resources on brush calligraphy!

 This post may contain affiliate links.
 They will be of no extra expense for you, but I receive a small credit.
 Please see my Disclosure for more details.
 Thank you for supporting Masha Plans!

-Lettering is not all about the tools, so don’t go crazy buying all the pens you can find (yet!).
+Lettering is not all about the tools, so you don’t need to buy tons of expensive pens and inks to start learning bush lettering.
+Don’t go crazy buying all the pens you can find.

 They might be expensive, but it’s a great investment for your lettering and your Bullet Journal.